MidwestAccessCoalition/twilio-verify-devise/README.md

 To use the Twilio Verify API you will need a Twilio Account, [sign up for a free Twilio account here](https://www.twilio.com/try-twilio).

-Create an [Twilio Verify Application in the Twilio console](https://www.twilio.com/console/authy/applications) and take note of the API key.
+Create an Twilio Verify Application in the Twilio console and take note of the API key.

 ## Getting started

+# update URL on line 51
-First get your Twilio Verify API key from [the Twilio console](https://www.twilio.com/console/authy/applications).
+First get your Twilio Verify API key from the Twilio console.
 We recommend you store your API key as an environment variable.

 ```bash
 $ export TWILIO_AUTH_TOKEN=YOUR_TWILIO_AUTH_TOKEN